Modern Vintage Bathroom Inspiration

 This modern vintage bathroom combines sleek style with personal touches.
 Against one wall are floating shelves, filled with framed artwork.
 A dark wood vanity had a white porcelain sink, with brushed chrome fixtures.
 A vintage white framed mirror hangs on the gray painted wall over the vanity.

-If you’re looking for design inspiration for any room, my go-to source is Studio Mcgee.
+If you’re looking for design inspiration for any room, my go-to source is Studio McGee.
 I secretly wish they would hire me as a design consultant 😉

 What I took from this bathroom was I do like the simple black-and-white look.
 A bold mirror is a plus especially paired with dark grout.
 Also, I LOVE the sink but it’s just not practical for our purposes.